 Ⅱ - Learn how to learn #

 Break things.
 Make mistakes.
-By the end of this you should know what a burning resistor smells like, what it’s like to try to recover from a Linux system that just won’t boot, and how it feels when a bug has been eluding you for hours and your code still doesn’t work.
-The only way that happens (unless I made a mistake which is also probable) is if you try ideas when you get them and do more than what’s in this book.
+By the end of this, you should know what a burning resistor smells like, what it’s like to try to recover from a Linux system that just won’t boot, and how it feels when a bug has been eluding you for hours and your code still doesn’t work.
+The only way that happens (unless I made a mistake, which is also probable) is if you try ideas when you get them and do more than what’s in this guide.
+So, please, if you find a topic interesting, don’t make this website you’re one stop shop - go surf the web.

 This struggle is part of learning and proof that you’re doing well.
 These experiences should teach you things in their own right.
 The smell of burning electronics may help you diagnose a future circuit, the lesson to not fall into a pit of technical debt may help when a bug has engulfed your code, and the late night of terminal only based work as you try to get your computer working again will teach you more than this book ever can.